Search StreamScheme

 The platform also offers features that allow you to play the music to your audience without having to listen to it yourself, freeing up your ears to the intricate sounds of your gameplay.
 There are several genres to choose from, allowing you to find the music that works best for you and your audience.

-How to Control Song Requests
+How to Control Song Requests on Streamlabs

 To set up song requests with the Streamlabs Cloudbot, you will need to complete the following steps: